The Fernand Pouillon Heritage Association

 The Château of Belcastel in the Aveyron region of France was the home of the late, great, architect, after he completely restored the historic monument.
 Fernand Pouillon helped to restore the village below, which has since been classified as one of France’s “Most Beautiful Villages.”

 At the Château de Belcastel, the architect's footsteps still resound.
 The fortress is rich with Pouillon’s spirit, because this monumental restoration was an epic labor of love.
 The Château fulfilled his life’s dream; as soon as he discovered the ruin, he intended for it to become his home.
 The Château de Belcastel indeed remained as such until his death in 1986, and today his tomb can be found behind the chapel in Belcastel village.

 For those who have read Fernand Pouillon’s autobiographical novel "Les Pierres Sauvages", and for those who know of his legacy as an architect and his passion for art and history, the Château de Belcastel is the premiere destination at which to pay tribute to the master builder, and therefore discover his heritage .

 The Château de Belcastel stands today as a classified historic monument thanks to the renovations undertaken by Fernand Pouillon.
-It remains a private castle and, since 2005, is open to the public.
+It remains a private castle and, since 2005, has been open to the public.
 Visitors enjoy panoramic views of the medieval village—also restored with Pouillon’s help—and see the architect’s restoration up close along with parts of the ruin he purposefully left intact, so that future generations might see what he had to contend with.
-The Château’s interior has been embellished with a collection of original suits of armor and several galleries that introduce art and sculpture into the castle, while allowing the medieval fortress and the remarkable work of Fernand Pouillon to remain undisturbed.
+The Château’s interior remains open, to allow the medieval fortress and the remarkable work of Fernand Pouillon to remain undisturbed.